 > names(iris) "Sepal.Length" "Sepal.Width" "Petal.Length" "Petal.Width" "Species"

-We now want to examine the relationship that each of these variables have with each other.
+We now want to examine the relationship that each of these variables has with each other.
 In other words, we want to see the relationship of

 - Sepal.Length and Sepal.Width